Phuker/phuker.github.io/Readme.en.md

 ### Requirements

+- A web service that can upload and download files, examples include:
+    - A web server (it is recommended to upload to the same path every time, so that the download link will be fixed and you don't need to specify the URL every time you run the workflow)
-- A web server, or a file sharing service with direct download links (preferably fixed download links)
+    - A file sharing service that provides direct download links, such as [file.io](https://www.file.io/) (file sharing services generally provide dynamic download links, you need to specify the URL every time you run the workflow)
 - Static website files that have been generated

 ### Initialization